RainerStaude/hass-becker-component-plus-pybecker/README.md

         intermediate_position_up: 70
         intermediate_position_down: 40
 ```
-If you have not programmed any intermediate positions in your cover you should
+If you have not programmed any intermediate positions in your cover, you should
 disable the intermediate cover position.
 ```yaml
   - platform: becker